-The goal of Race to Zero is to encourage companies to drive further toward zero-carbon, zero-waste business practices.
-The campaign will highlight new commitments that corporations make to reduce emissions and waste across their operations, particularly in China.
-From our partners and online resources, you can learn how other leading global companies reduce their emissions and waste.
+The goal of Race to Zero is to encourage and equip companies to drive further toward zero-carbon, zero-waste business practices across their operations, particularly in China.

 The race toward a low-carbon economy is on.

 To compete and win in the global market, businesses must find ways to do more with less.
 Being best in class requires a zero-carbon, zero-waste approach.
 These are the new rules of the road.

 The strongest players stay ahead by investing early in cutting-edge technologies and developing smart business strategies that mitigate environmental and economic risks.
 This is especially true in China, where the government has prioritized building a low-carbon economy.

 Reducing emissions and waste brings real competitive advantage and tangible returns on investment.
 Consumers are willing to pay more for products and services from companies that are committed to positive social and environmental impact – particularly in Asia.

 By embracing more sustainable business practices, companies can lead the way in the global transition to a lower-carbon economy.
 It’s a win for business, consumers, and the environment.